 MBI defines burnout as a job-related psychological syndrome.
 The article goes to explain that these psychological effects are broken into three categories: Emotional Exhaustion, Depersonalization, and Personal Accomplishment.

-There were no distinct differences in the results between men and women.
-What was surprising was that burnout was discovered to be worse in those in a private practice than those in an academic practice.
-86.2 percent of musculoskeletal radiologists reported signs of burnout in a private practice.
+In this study, there were no distinct differences in the results between men and women.
+What was surprising was that burnout was discovered to be worse in those in private practice than those in academic practice.
+86.2 percent of musculoskeletal radiologists reported signs of burnout in private practice.

-Positive findings from this report also was that burnout seems to lessen over time.
+Positive findings from this report also were that burnout seems to lessen over time.
 Looks like it takes some time to break in the “sea legs”!

 How to Combat Radiologist Burnout